init-capital/liquidity-hooks/README.md

 To submit your Liquidity Hook for integration, you will need to open a Pull Request (PR) with the necessary information.
 Here is a step-by-step guide on what to do:

-1. **Open a PR:** Navigate to the `hooks.json` file in our repository and open a Pull Request to propose your changes.
+1. **Fork this repo**: Fork this repo to your account/org.
-2. **Provide Required Information:** In the PR description, you must include a JSON object with the following structure and data:
+2. **Provide Required Information:** Navigate to the `hooks.json` file.
+In the changes, you must include a JSON object with the following structure and data:

 ```json
 {